 We are a development stage company with a limited operating history.
-To date, we have invested substantially all of our efforts and financial resources into the research and development of the products we are developing, including conducting clinical studies and related general and administrative costs.
+To date, we have invested substantially all of our efforts and financial resources into the research and development of the products we are developing, including conducting clinical studies and related sales, general and administrative costs.
 To date, we have funded our operations primarily from the sale of our equity securities.

 We have incurred net losses in each year since inception.
-Our net losses were \$21.8 million and \$13.0 million for the years ended December 31, 2021 and 2020, respectively.
-Substantially all of our net losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
+Our net losses were \$30.3 million and \$21.8 million for the years ended December 31, 2022 and 2021, respectively.
+Substantially all our net losses have resulted from costs incurred in connection with our research and development programs and from sales, general and administrative costs associated with our operations.

-As of December 31, 2021, we had \$33.6 million in available cash, cash equivalents and short-term investments.
+As of December 31, 2022, we had \$10.8 million in available cash and cash equivalents.